How to Go from Paphos & Larnaca to Nicosia: Bus or Scenic Drive

 The border dividing Nicosia

-Similarly to the Paphos to Nicosia route, you can’t book these tickets online but you can see the latest timetables here.
+Similarly if travelling from Paphos, you can’t book these tickets online but you can see the latest timetables here.

 Nicosia Airport located in Northern Cyprus has been abandoned since the island was divided in 1974, meaning that Larnaca Airport is the main hub for travellers flying into Cyprus and heading to Nicosia.

 There are frequent transfers from Larnaca Airport to Nicosia making it easy to travel directly to the capital regardless of when your flight arrives.
-Click here to see the latest timetables.
+Alternatively, you can book a transfer from the airport.

 Views on the drive from Larnaca to Nicosia